rubensworks/article-quoted-triples-index/content/background.md

 we outline a traditional high-level query execution approach for triple pattern queries in [](#algorithm-triplestore-query), [](#algorithm-triplestoreindex-query), and [](#algorithm-triplestoreindexcomponent-query).
 As shown in [](#algorithm-triplestore-query), the first step involves determining the most suitable index for a given triple pattern query.
-For example, a `??O` query can be answered most efficiently using the `OSP` index.
+For example, a `??O` query can be answered most efficiently using the `OSP` index, because `O` can be selected in constant time from the root of the tree.
 The triple pattern query is then delegated to the index, which is executed according to [](#algorithm-triplestoreindex-query).
 In this step, we recursively drill down into the tree-like index by iterating over all matching terms of each triple pattern component.